Rushikesh1234/quantitative-trading-learnings/Quantitative_Trading_Strategies/README.md

     - **Example**: A portfolio splits investments equally by risk, allocating less to volatile stocks and more to stable bonds.

 ---

-### Summary
-Quantitative trading strategies leverage data and algorithms to trade efficiently, minimize risk, and maximize returns.
-Each strategy has unique characteristics suited for specific market conditions, making it crucial to understand, test, and refine them for effective implementation.